BasicComputation/x64-lecture/B04 - Instructions, labels, addressing and data.md

 ## Addressing memory
 There are many options for addressing. <br>
-Some instructions are more restricted, so you have to refer to the manual some times.
+Some instructions are more restricted, so you have to refer to the manual some times. <br>
+**Note**: <br>
+Immediate values are maximum signed 32 bits, they are signed extended into 64 bits when used with a 64 bit register or memory location, <br>
+exception is mov allows a 64 bit immediate value into register.
 ```asm
 .code